Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # ViewBag (--> See BookController and AddNewBook.cshtml)

 - ViewBag is a type object
+- ViewBag is limited to the current request only.
-- ViewBag is used to pass any data from action method to View and we can display this data on View
+- ViewBag is used to pass any temporary data from action method to the View(with the same name only!!!) and we can display this data on View
+- ViewBag is valid only between the controller and the view that it returns — it does not persist/not working across redirects or RedirectToAction.
+- ViewBag is typically used for passing non-critical, display-related data (e.g., dropdown list items, status messages).
 - This type of data binding is known as loosely binding.
 If you passing the data by using Viewbag and we using that data in the View (data binding with the View)<--it is loosly binding
 - Strongly binding is in controller when we pass the data with --> return View(data); to View.
 Located in controller action method
 - We can pass any type of data in ViewBag
-- ViewBag use dynamic property (because Razor renders any data type automatically when we use ViewBag, ether it is int or string or anything else)
+- ViewBag use dynamic property (because Razor renders any data type automatically when we use ViewBag, ether it is int or string or anything else) to pass temporary data from a controller to a view during a single request-response cycle.
 - Disadvantage of this method --> we will not get any errors if we misspell the ViewBag property in the View file --> (Example if we put in View file --> @Viewbag.Numm)
 - First we need to create a new property in ViewBag and then assign some data to it: